Small investment companies have advantages; it’s just a matter of recognizing those advantages and making the most of the position they're in.

 With limited resources, you can't do everything on your own.

-Being a smaller company, not only do you have the flexibility to seek out a third-party service provider, it’s also a necessity to find such alternatives to maintain a competitive edge.
+Being a smaller company, not only do you have the flexibility to seek out a third-party service provider and partner with them quickly, it’s also a necessity to find such alternatives to maintain a competitive edge.

 Depending on your needs, you can find third parties that handle: